holonym-foundation/holonym-api/README.md

 If the user has not proven that they have performed the action or if the user has performed the action multiple times, then this endpoint will return false.

-See the following documentation for how to use action IDs: [How to get user's proofs](https://holonym.gitbook.io/holonym-alpha/usage/how-to-stop-sybil-attacks-using-holonym#how-to-get-the-proof).
+See the following documentation [How to get user's proofs](https://holonym.gitbook.io/holonym-alpha/usage/how-to-stop-sybil-attacks-using-holonym#how-to-get-the-proof) for how to use action IDs.

 - Parameters